Minicharged Particles at Accelerators: Progress and Prospects: Introduction

-The apparent quantization of electric charge and the nature of dark matter (DM) are among several key unsolved puzzles in modern physics that cannot be explained by the Standard Model (SM) of particle physics in its current formulation.
-Many possible explanations for electric charge quantization have been proposed, such as Dirac's demonstration that electric charge quantization is a natural consequence of the existence of a single (yet undiscovered) magnetic monopole~\cite{Dirac1931}.
-Alternately, theories of grand unification that embed the hypercharge gauge group into a larger symmetry group have been developed to explain the quantization of the electric charges of the fermions~\cite{Georgi1974,Pati1974}.
-Searches for unconfined particles with small and potentially irrational/non-quantized electric charges below the elementary value of electric charge, $e$, provide a stringent test for predictions from these theories and of electric charge quantization in general.
-These hypothetical particles, referred to hereafter as minicharged particles (mCPs), are predicted in a variety of beyond the Standard Model (BSM) physics scenarios.
 For example, mCPs arise generically within the framework of vector portal dark sector models that extend the SM gauge group to include an additional $U(1)$ gauge symmetry~\cite{Holdom1986_1}.
 Dark sector models have been of topical interest in recent years, which unlike traditional particle models of DM that usually propose a single DM particle candidate, instead propose a new dark/hidden sector that could contain its own potentially rich particle content.
 Minicharged particles offer a valuable and robust probe of dark sector models, as well as various fundamental physics questions, due to their stability (resulting from electric charge conservation) and relatively well-understood feeble interactions with matter.
 Notably, they have a clear, albeit relatively challenging to detect, experimental signature presented as anomalously low ionization or excitation energy deposited in a particle detector.
-Minicharged particles have also been invoked in potential resolutions of various anomalies, such as the muon $g-2$ excess~\cite{Bai2021} and the anomaly in the $21$~cm hydrogen absorption signal measured by the Experiment to Detect the Global Epoch of Reionization Signature (EDGES) collaboration~\cite{Munoz2018,Berlin2018,Kovetz2018,Liu2019,Aboubrahim2021}.
+Minicharged particles have also been invoked in potential resolutions of various anomalies, such as the muon $g-2$ anomaly~\cite{Bai2021} and the anomaly in the $21$~cm hydrogen absorption signal measured by the Experiment to Detect the Global Epoch of Reionization Signature (EDGES) collaboration~\cite{Munoz2018,Berlin2018,Kovetz2018,Liu2019,Aboubrahim2021,Mathur2022,Chu2024}.